Political Bias in LLMs: Unaligned Moral Values in Agent-centric Simulations: Methods

 \section{Methods}

-We prompt LLMs repetitively to answer an MFT questionnaire with different political persona system prompts to nudge the model in a left-right ideology.
-Thus, we obtain a population for each model-persona combination that is the base for our variance and cross-human analysis.
+We repeatedly prompt LLMs to answer an MFT questionnaire with a neutral – model default – baseline and three different political persona system prompts to nudge the model toward a left-right ideology.
+Thus, we obtain a population for each model ($12$)/persona ($4$) combination that is the base for our variance and cross-human analysis.
 The populations contain $50$ samples.
-In total, we obtain $1400$ artificially filled surveys.
+In total, we obtain $2,400$ artificially filled surveys.